kubevirt/containerized-data-importer/doc/RBAC.md

 ## PVC Cloning

-Extra RBAC permission is required for Datavolumes with `PVC` source.
-A user must be given permission to "source" clones from a given namespace.
+Extra RBAC permission may be required for Datavolumes with `PVC` source.
+If a user does not have `create pod` permission in the source PVC namespace, a user may be given permission to "source" clones from the namespace.
 For Joe to create clones from PVCs in the `golden-images` namespace, execute thefollowing manifest.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1